pantor/griffig/README.md

 ```bash
 pip install griffig
 ```
 with OpenCV 4.5 and Tensorflow 2.4 as its main dependencies.
 Of course, a NVIDIA GPU with corresponding CUDA version is highly recommended.
-When building from source, Griffig additionally requires OpenGL, EGL and the wonderful pybind11 library.
+When building from source, Griffig additionally requires OpenGL (`apt install libgl1-mesa-dev libglu1-mesa-dev libegl1-mesa-dev libglew-dev`), Eigen3, OpenCV and the wonderful pybind11 library.
 Then you can either call `pip install .` or use CMake to build Griffig.
-We provide a Docker container to get started more easily.
+We also provide a Docker container to get started more easily.

 ## Tutorial